- Lose your job through no fault of your own OR quit with good cause related to the work or the employer.

 - File your weekly request for payment every week as early as Sunday.

-- Use this site or call your RCC and use the automated telephone filing system.
+- Log in at uinteract.mo.gov, select Weekly Request for Payment and follow the prompts.
 Be sure to update your current address if it has changed.

 - Have your Social Security Number, your (Personal Identification Number (PIN), your total earnings before deductions and any vacation/holiday pay information ready.